 Building Envelope Consultant

-Challenge: Housing a wooden cycling track creates a unique set of challenges specific to this building type, making it necessary to construct an air tight enclosure system for a curved wall.
+Challenge: Housing a wooden cycling track created a unique set of challenges specific to this building type, which made it necessary to construct an airtight enclosure system for a curved wall.

 Solution: Entuitive assisted the client and contractor with assessing cladding options to find suitable solutions and provided field services to monitor the installation and testing of the cladding, ultimately leading to a higher level of construction quality and reduced air leakage.